GetPsyched6/Adam-I/README.md

 ## Development Workflow

 - Before making a Pull Request (PR), run `npm run postinstall` to perform eslinting and prettier checks.
-Do not open a PR if these checks fail.
+Ensure checks pass before PR.
 - PRs must only be made to the `dev` branch.
 - After completing a milestone, merge `dev` to `main`, and then `main` to `azure-main` for cloud deployment.
 - Use meaningful one-line summaries for your commit messages.